8 Common Myths and Misconceptions of Hospice Care

 All hospices are not the same.
 A hospice can be a community-based, non-profit organization like EverHeart Hospice.
 However, it can also be for-profit and part of a national chain.
 When exploring hospice options, it is important to ask for the local hospice with a trusted record and is a non-profit entity.

 Is hospice care only for a patient who has cancer?

 Hospice is not just for cancer patients.
-Any life-limiting or terminally ill patient, with a life expectancy of six months or less to live, qualifies a person for hospice care.
+Any life-limiting or terminally ill patient with a life expectancy of six months or less may qualify a person for hospice care.
 Increasingly, patients with diseases other than cancer are becoming hospice patients.